-The advantage of seeing Dr Rastogi is that he specialises in both procedures and is recognised as one of Australia’s leading Breast Augmentation surgeons and Liposculpture surgeons.
+The advantage of seeing Dr Rastogi is that he is highly experienced in both procedures and is recognised as one of Australia’s leading Breast Augmentation surgeons and Liposculpture surgeons.

 With any surgery, patients are advised to book a comprehensive initial consultation with Dr Rastogi who will determine the patient’s candidacy for each procedure based on the desired look and expected surgical outcome.
 No technique is suitable for every single patient, and both implants and fat grafting have their limitations.
 Dr Rastogi can actually perform both an Augmentation with implants and a Fat Transfer procedure during the same surgery.

-Dr Rastogi doesn’t specify wearing a Brava (for the chest area) following a Fat Transfer procedure, as Bravas can be uncomfortable and feel strange for the patient.
+Dr Rastogi doesn’t specify wearing a Brava (for the chest area) following a fat transfer breast augmentation procedure, as Bravas can be uncomfortable and feel strange for the patient.
 However, following most Liposculpture procedures, a compression garment is to be worn for around a week to 10 days, targeting the areas where the fat was removed.